leastbad/chrono_trigger/README.md

 ## Areas I'd appreciate feedback and review

-- Is my use of `Thread` defensible?
-Is there a better/more suitable primative like fibers or ractors?
 - What happens in a multi-dyno situation?
 - What happens when there could be thousands of concurrent users?
 How expensive are threads in the context I use them?
 - Should I be using thread local singletons?
 I'm a bit fuzzy on all of that stuff.